Stop Scrolling. Start Doing

 Embrace the Irony: If the engine sends you to a weird "taxidermy museum" on the edge of town, lean into it.
 The "badness" of the choice becomes part of the adventure, not a failure of your taste.

 The Judgment Strike: You are banned from saying "I should have picked the other thing."
 The other thing doesn't exist anymore.
-The engine made the call; the mission is in progress.
+The mission is in progress.

-The Adventria Move: We built the Activity and Getaway tabs to be the "Fall Guy" for your social life.
+As a decision-making software application, Adventria built the Activity and Getaway tabs to be the "Fall Guy" for your social life.
 Use us to take the blame so you can take the credit for actually leaving the house.

 Stop being the CEO of your Saturday.
 Be the adventurer.
 Stop scrolling.
 Start doing.